A framework used to distinguish between different national cultures and cultural dimensions, and their impact on a business setting

 Power Distance Index

 The power distance index considers the extent to which inequality and power are tolerated.
-In this dimension, inequality and power are viewed from the viewpoint of the followers – the lower level.

-- High power distance index indicates that a culture accepts inequity and power differences, encourages bureaucracy, and shows high respect for rank and authority.
+A high-power distance index indicates that a culture accepts inequity and power differences, encourages bureaucracy, and shows high respect for rank and authority.

 Individualism vs. Collectivism